Neuroscience

 The Neuroscience program, administered by the BioSciences Department, provides a strong interdisciplinary education covering the breath of fundamental disciplines on which neuroscience is based and includes multiple opportunities for experiential learning.
 Neuroscience uses diverse methodologies to investigate the brain and its relationship to the mind, and includes the analysis of brain structures related to specific cognitive processes and representations, investigations of the biochemical processes that occur in brain functions, and the interactions and correlations among the brain, behavior, and biology that can be observed and modeled.
 The primary aim of the neuroscience program is to provide an understanding of how the cognition and behavior of organisms are encoded in neural processes.
 Such an understanding of the brain, bringing to bear many types of knowledge, is necessary as a basis for understanding and solving many practical problems including but not limited to: neurophysiology of disease; treatment for pathologies related to aging, stroke, autism, and hearing and other impairments; human behavior relating to risk, addiction, and social pathologies; memory, learning, and acquisition of literacy; neural basis of emotion and its relation to human perception and behavior.

-The Neuroscience program offers a broad range of introductory and advanced courses that lead to either a Bachelor of Arts (BA) Degree with a Major in Neuroscience or a Minor in Neuroscience.
-The BA degree is designed with the intent that all majors will gain a robust foundation in science and engineering basics and additional experience in the multidisciplinary core areas that contribute to the breadth of modern neuroscience.
-Project-based laboratory courses are required, and students will have the opportunity to pursue independent research.
-This program is appropriate for students with interests in pursuing advanced degrees in the future.
+intended for students with an intense interest in the major concentration specialty of their choice.
+It requires lecture and seminar based courses that provide beneficial skills for advanced degree seekers in the particular subfields of neuroscience.
+Additionally, both project-based laboratory courses and independent research under the mentorship of research faculty are required.
+In contrast, the BA degree is designed with the intent that all majors will gain a robust foundation in science and engineering basics and additional experience in the multidisciplinary core areas that contribute to the breadth of modern neuroscience.
+Project-based laboratory courses are required, and students will have the opportunity to pursue independent research although it is not a requirement.
+This program is appropriate for students with interests in pursuing advanced degrees in the future – while it lacks the specialization of the BS, the foundation can be built upon later in a student’s career.
 The minor is available for students who choose other majors but desire strong foundational knowledge of the diverse aspects of how the brain functions.
 Neuroscience students are encouraged to participate in undergraduate research, and numerous students have already availed themselves of the neuroscience research opportunities at Rice and within the Houston community.

 Advisors